COVID-19 Treatment

 SARS-CoV-2 enters host cells primarily by binding the angiotensin-converting enzyme 2 (ACE2) receptor via its spike protein.
 The virus then undergoes rapid replication in the upper and lower respiratory tract.
 In high-risk individuals this can trigger an exaggerated inflammatory response, leading to cytokine storm, acute respiratory distress syndrome (ARDS), multi-organ dysfunction, and, in some cases, long-term complications collectively referred to as Long COVID.
 According to the CDC and IDSA, early antiviral therapy is the most powerful intervention available to prevent progression to severe disease.

 Telehealth is an ideal care setting for mild-to-moderate COVID-19 because it keeps infected patients safely at home rather than exposing others in a waiting room.
-At Innocre Telehealth, our board-certified provider, evaluates patients in Delaware, Maryland, and Washington for antiviral eligibility, reviews relevant medical history and current medications, and — when clinically appropriate — e-prescribes antivirals directly to your local pharmacy, all during the same-day visit.
+At Innocre Telehealth, your board-certified provider evaluates patients in Maryland, Washington, and Delaware for antiviral eligibility, reviews relevant medical history and current medications, and — when clinically appropriate — e-prescribes antivirals directly to your local pharmacy, all during the same-day visit.

 Fever or chills